-1 To serve the Afghan stakeholders (government, industry and consumers) in the fields of standardization, conformity assessment, accreditation and metrology.
+- Serve Afghan stakeholders (government, industry and consumers etc) in the fields of standardization, conformity assessment, accreditation and metrology

-2 To improve commercial interactions, build the technical infrastructure and capacity, develop human resources, and establish closer ties amongst relevant institutions.
+- Improve commercial interactions, build the technical infrastructure and capacity, develop human resources, and establish closer ties amongst relevant institutions

-3 To encourage the private sector to participate in standardization, conformity assessment, accreditation and metrology activities to contribute to commercial interactions within Afghanistan.
+- Encourage the private sector to participate in standardization, conformity assessment, accreditation and metrology activities to contribute to commercial interactions within Afghanistan

-4 To enhance implementation of international standards as well as regional and national standards and their application in business and industry.
+- Enhance implementation of international standards as well as regional and national standards and their application in business and industry

 - Improve awareness of the role and to promote the benefits of standardization and conformity assessment, accreditation and metrology amongst government, the private sector and the general public.